Karl Dietrich Bracher: 1970s

 In a 1971 essay to mark the 100th anniversary of German unification, Bracher rejected the claim that Otto von Bismarck was the "grandfather" of the present-day Federal Republic, and argued that those historians who claimed that there was a line of continuity between Bismarck's German Empire and the Federal Republic were entirely mistaken.
 Bracher maintained that the founding of the Federal Republic in 1949 was a decisive break with everything had happened before in German history.
-Bracher stated that the Federal Republic – with its democracy, respect for the individual, equality of all citizens, rule of the law and its pluralist, tolerant society – owed nothing to Bismarck's vision of a rigidly hierarchical society dominated by a militaristic, authoritarian state that existed to uphold the power of the Junkers.
+Bracher stated that the Federal Republic – with its democracy, respect for the individual, equality of all citizens, rule of the law and its pluralist, tolerant society – owed nothing to Bismarck's vision of a rigidly hierarchical society dominated by a militaristic, authoritarian state that existed to uphold the power of theJunkers.
 Bracher wrote that the success of the modern Federal Republic had nothing to do with the "Bismarckian tradition" and stated that the "destruction of the state of 1871" was "the premiss and starting point for a new German state altogether".
 Bracher maintained that "the second, finally successful democracy in Germany is unimaginable, impossible without the ultimate failure of the of 1871".

 In an essay published in 1976 entitled "The Role of Hitler: Perspectives of Interpretation", Bracher argued that Hitler was too often underrated in his own time, and that those historians who rejected the totalitarian paradigm in favor of the fascist paradigm were in danger of making the same mistake.
 In Bracher's opinion, Hitler was a "world-historical" figure who served as the embodiment of the most radical type of German nationalism and a revolutionary of the most destructive kind, and that such was the force of Hitler's personality that it is correct to speak of National Socialism as "Hitlerism".
 In his essay, Bracher maintained that Hitler himself was in many ways something of an "unperson" devoid of any real interest for the biographer, but argued that these pedestrian qualities of Hitler led to him being underestimated first by rivals and allies in the Weimar Republic, and then on the international stage in the 1930s.
 At the same time, Bracher warned of the apologetic tendencies of the “demonization" of Hitler which he accused historians like Gerhard Ritter of engaging in, which Bracher maintained allowed too many Germans to place the blame for Nazi crimes solely on the "demon" Hitler.
 Though Bracher criticized the Great man theory of history as an inadequate historical explanation, he argued that social historians who claim that social developments were more important than the role of individuals were mistaken.